-Progetto Roma an on-site guided activity, will encourage students to explore sites of the city while practicing structures and vocabulary learned in class interacting with local people.
+Progetto Roma, an on-site guided activity, will encourage students to explore sites of the city while practicing structures and vocabulary learned in class, interacting with local people.
+It is a group activity.
+Further details will be given in class.

-Cultural Presentation in Italian: You will be asked to make a presentation of your choice on topics which will focus on the Italian culture in accordance with the teacher's instructions.
+Cultural Presentation in English: You will be asked to make a presentation of your choice on topics which will focus on the Italian culture in accordance with the teacher's instructions.
 Further details will be given during the synchronous sessions.
-The presentation is in Italian.
+The presentation is in English, but must include KEY words in Italian, specific to the topic presented.